saziosu/harmony-pilates/TESTING.md

 # Full Testing

-A wide range of devices were used.
+A range of devices were used.

 * MAC: MacBook Pro 14-inch 2021 (Mac OS Ventura) (Chrome, Safari, Firefox)